Immigration and integration: Germany debates terminology | DW | 21.01.2021

 That was the label given to people who weren't born into German citizenship.
 And to people whose mothers or fathers were not born German citizens.
 Today, that applies to a quarter of the population.

-The "Specialist Commission on Integration Capability" has proposed that this change.
-24 politicians and academics appointed by the government spent two years discussing how Germany could deal better with its status as a society of immigration.
-This week, the commission submitted its report to chancellor Angela Merkel.
+After two years of discussing how Germany could better acknowledge its status as a society of immigration, a specialist commission of 24 politicians and academics appointed by the government has submitted its report to Chancellor Angela Merkel.
 One of its recommendations is to stop using the terms "migration background" or "immigrant background."

 Instead, people should use the term "immigrants and their descendants", said commission chair Derya Caglar.
 "In my case, this would mean that I am no longer the migrant, rather the daughter or descendant of migrants."